 Making Coffee with a Regular Coffee Maker

-To determine the ideal grind of your coffee beans, be sure to observe how thin your paper filters are or, with a plastic basket, how fine the filter mesh is.
+To determine the ideal grind of your coffee, observe how thin your paper filters are or, with a plastic basket, how fine the filter mesh is.

-Remember, the filter of any coffee maker plays a large role in the result of your coffee.
+Remember, the filter plays a significant role in the result of your coffee.

-Coffee grinds that are more coarse are going to create coffee with lighter body and more acidity in this type of coffee maker.
+More coarse coffee grinds will create coffee with a lighter body and more acidity in this coffee maker.

-Coffee grinds that are more fine are going to create coffee with heavier body, more bitterness and more caffeine too.
+Finer coffee grinds will create coffee with a heavier body, more bitterness, and more caffeine.